-5.10 Charge for Stockholder Retention - An important element in the determination of dividends for stock company participating business is the charge for stockholder retention.
+3.10 Charge for Stockholder Retention-An important element in the determination of dividends for stock company participating business is the charge for stockholder retention.
 This charge can be reflected at an aggregate level in determining divisible surplus.
 Alternatively, the charge can be a separate factor in the formula for the dividend scale or can be implicitly included as a part of one or more of the other experience factors.
 Stockholder retention charges may vary by series, type of policy, etc. Stockholder retention charges ordinarily should not be changed from the scale of charges used in the original dividend illustration.
-If the retention charges are changed from the scale of charges used in the original dividend illustration.
+If the retention charges are changed from the scale of charges used in the original dividend illustrations, corresponding changes should ordinarily be made for all policies in force.